 - Sea kayaking along the coastal rainforest and sheer cliffs

-Those options are available and accessible for everyone, but for those of us who like a little slower pace, check out the Fjords Tours who scope out the local wildlife and educate patrons along the ride.
+Those options are available and accessible for everyone, but for those of us who like a little slower pace, check out the Seward Fjords Tours who scope out the local wildlife and educate patrons along the ride.
 If keeping feet on solid ground is preferred, the Seward Sealife Center is a great way to see local and ongoing rehabilitation efforts of local wildlife including birds, fish, sea life, and sea mammals.

 There are also numerous beaches that are excellent for aimlessly wandering or watching locals attempt to paddleboard the frigid waves.
 The best views are often found on the tops of mountains, so hiking Mt.
 Marathon could be a great adventure.
 Fun fact: since 1915, on Fourth of July, men, women, and even children RACE from downtown Seward TO THE TOP OF THE MOUNTAIN and back to town.
 Every year this the Mount Marathon race grows in popularity and it’s a very well-established tradition in Seward.
 Seward is actually the place to be on Independence Day.